How to treat swollen eyelids?

 Causes of Puffy Eyes:

-These are the only causes of puffy eyes.
+These are some of the common causes of puffy eyes.
 It is treatable with simple home remedies.
 You can also give yourself a spa treatment by placing cucumber slices over your eyes.
 It helps the eyes soothe and calm down a bit.
 Or you can use ice cubes and press it gently over your eyes.

 Medical treatment for puffy eyes is also available.
 Use of Preparation H helps to reduce the swelling or use an antihistamine to reduce the inflammation all over the body.
 These simple remedies help you significantly to improve your eye condition and heal immediately.